samucodesh/intro/docs/intro-to-oss/glossary.md

 ## Branch

-A branch is a separate version of the code that's created for development purposes.
+A branch is a separate version of the code created for development purposes.
 Branches allow contributors to experiment with changes without affecting the main codebase.
 When changes are ready to be merged into the main codebase, they're typically submitted as a pull request.

 ## Bug

 A bug refers to an error, flaw, or defect in code that adversely affects the proper functioning of the software.
-Open source projects often depend on contributions from the community to identify and rectify these bugs.
+Open source projects often depend on contributions from the community to identify and fix these bugs.

 ## Clone

-Cloning is the process used to copy an existing Git repository into a new local directory.
-The `git clone` command will create a new local directory for the repository, copy all the contents of the specified repository, create the remote tracked branches, and checkout an initial branch locally.
-By default, Git clone will create a reference to the remote repository called origin.
+Cloning is the process of copying an existing Git repository into a new local directory.
+The `git clone` command creates a new local directory for the repository, copies all the contents of the specified repository, creates the remote tracked branches, and checks out an initial branch locally.
+By default, Git clone creates a reference to the remote repository called origin.

 ## Contributor

 A contributor is anyone who makes changes, additions, or suggestions to an open source project.
-Contributors can be developers, designers, writers, testers, or anyone else who helps to make the project better.
+Contributors can be developers, designers, writers, testers, or anyone else who helps make the project better.

 ## Core Member